-Little boys take longer to potty train than little girls, though doctors still aren’t entirely sure of the reason, reports the Baby Center website.
+Little boys take longer to potty train than little girls, though doctors still aren’t entirely sure of the reason.
 This may make your job more difficult, but you can be sure that one day, your son will get the hang of it.
 Customize your approach to fit your son’s needs and interests.
 If he’s excited about using the potty, there’s a better chance that he’ll want to use it.
 This makes your job a great deal easier.

 Allow him to watch others use the toilet.
 Let your little guy in when you use the bathroom.
 This shows him what others are doing when they go into the bathroom.
 It helps if he can see a range of people using the toilet–mom, dad and older siblings or cousins.
 He’ll start to notice the differences in sitting and standing.